Oxford Industries (NYSE:OXM) Issues Q2 2021 Earnings Guidance

 Oxford Industries (NYSE:OXM) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $2.150-2.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.160.
-The company issued revenue guidance of $300 million-310 million, compared to the consensus revenue estimate of $255.78 million.Oxford Industries also updated its FY 2021 guidance to $4.850-5.150 EPS.
+The company provided earnings per share guidance of $2.150-$2.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.160.
+The company issued revenue guidance of $300 million-$310 million, compared to the consensus revenue estimate of $255.78 million.Oxford Industries also updated its FY 2021 guidance to $4.850-$5.150 EPS.

-Several research firms have recently weighed in on OXM.
-Zacks Investment Research raised shares of Oxford Industries from a hold rating to a buy rating and set a $110.00 price target for the company in a research note on Thursday, June 10th.
-KeyCorp increased their price target on shares of Oxford Industries from $103.00 to $135.00 and gave the company an overweight rating in a research note on Thursday, June 10th.
-TheStreet raised shares of Oxford Industries from a c rating to a b- rating in a research note on Wednesday, June 9th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a research note on Thursday, June 10th.
-Finally, Citigroup increased their price target on shares of Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a research note on Thursday, June 10th.
-Three analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Oxford Industries has a consensus rating of Buy and an average price target of $118.17.
+Several brokerages have commented on OXM.
+Citigroup upped their target price on shares of Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a research note on Thursday, June 10th.
+KeyCorp upped their price objective on shares of Oxford Industries from $103.00 to $135.00 and gave the company an overweight rating in a research report on Thursday, June 10th.
+TheStreet upgraded Oxford Industries from a c rating to a b- rating in a report on Wednesday, June 9th.
+B. Riley boosted their target price on Oxford Industries from $106.00 to $120.00 and gave the company a buy rating in a research note on Thursday, June 10th.
+Finally, Telsey Advisory Group raised their price target on Oxford Industries from $100.00 to $120.00 and gave the stock a market perform rating in a research report on Thursday, June 10th.
+Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Oxford Industries has an average rating of Buy and a consensus price target of $118.17.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Friday, July 16th will be given a $0.42 dividend.
-This represents a $1.68 annualized dividend and a yield of 1.72%.
-The ex-dividend date of this dividend is Thursday, July 15th.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
+Shareholders of record on Friday, July 16th will be paid a $0.42 dividend.
 This is a boost from Oxford Industries’s previous quarterly dividend of $0.37.
-Oxford Industries’s dividend payout ratio (DPR) is currently -81.77%.
+The ex-dividend date is Thursday, July 15th.
+This represents a $1.68 annualized dividend and a yield of 1.73%.
+Oxford Industries’s payout ratio is presently -81.77%.

-In other Oxford Industries news, EVP Scott Grassmyer sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $100.54, for a total value of $100,540.00.
-Following the completion of the transaction, the executive vice president now owns 35,097 shares of the company’s stock, valued at approximately $3,528,652.38.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Thomas E. Campbell sold 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 30th.
-The shares were sold at an average price of $85.25, for a total transaction of $426,250.00.
-Following the completion of the transaction, the executive vice president now directly owns 41,388 shares of the company’s stock, valued at approximately $3,528,327.
-The disclosure for this sale can be found here.
-Insiders sold a total of 11,000 shares of company stock valued at $953,040 in the last three months.
-5.80% of the stock is currently owned by corporate insiders.
+In other news, EVP Scott Grassmyer sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, June 21st.
+The shares were sold at an average price of $100.54, for a total transaction of $100,540.00.
+Following the completion of the transaction, the executive vice president now directly owns 35,097 shares of the company’s stock, valued at approximately $3,528,652.38.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 5.80% of the company’s stock.

 Oxford Industries Company Profile